-Our work is supported with funds from a variety of sources, with our 'core' funds provided by the Australian Department of Health and Ageing's Office for Aboriginal and Torres Strait Islander Health (OATSIH).
-OATSIH also provides special funds to enhance our work in the area of social and emotional wellbeing.
+Our work is supported with funds from a variety of sources, with our 'core' funds provided by the Australian Department of Health.
 Our work in the area of substance use is supported by the Department’s Drug Strategy Branch.
 Specific research activities are supported by funds and/or collaboration from a variety of sources.
 These are shown below under 'Other funders'.

 As well as those shown, we are grateful to:

-The ‘core' funds provided by the Australian Department of Health and Ageing's Office for Aboriginal and Torres Strait Islander Health enable good coverage of many areas, particularly those within the direct responsibility of the health system.
+The ‘core' funds provided by the Australian Department of Health enable good coverage of many areas, particularly those within the direct responsibility of the health system.
 Additional funding is provided for two of the chronic disease areas, kidney health and diabetes, plus one of the chronic disease risk factors, physical activity.
-Specific funding is also provided for the EarInfoNet (ear health and hearing) and the EyeInfoNet (eye health).
 The Drug Strategy Branch of the Department also provides funding for the substance use area.

 The Western Australian Department of Health’s Office of Aboriginal Health supports our section devoted to the heath of Indigenous Western Australians, and the Western Australian Indigenous Health Promotion Network.